domnica/EFX/README.md

 # EFX
 The algorithm for finding EFX allocations can be run directly online at https://colab.research.google.com/drive/1IDj2yAgtYGf6y9vVtfYR_-kyuhwIl6zQ?usp=sharing.
-Go to the bottom of the file and provide n (the number of agents), m (the number of items), and v (the valuation matrix).
+Click run and then go to the bottom of the file and provide n (the number of agents), m (the number of items), and v (the valuation matrix).
 Or press enter for each option to skip it and go with a default setting.

 This repository contains the following files.